Jerome-PS/JN516xSniffer/readme.md

 # Using the GUI to set the preferences
 ![Preferences menu](https://github.com/Jerome-PS/JN516xSniffer/blob/master/doc/WS_menu.png)
 ![Preferences dialog](https://github.com/Jerome-PS/JN516xSniffer/blob/master/doc/WS_dialog.png)
+Note that changing the parameters in this dialog will try and send an update to the MCU.

 # Acknowledgements
 This project is based on [work](https://github.com/KiwiHC16/ZigBeeSniffer) from @kiwiHC16.
+He also helped me debug this documentation and a few version incompatibilities.

+# Troubleshooting
+Wireshark might get confused if your MCU sends data before Wireshark has been initialised properly.
+To avoid this, please reset your MCU and ask it to send data with the ZB/start menu.